aimacode/aima-python/README.md

 `git clone https://github.com/aimacode/aima-python.git`

-Then you need to install the basic dependencies to run the project in your system:
+Then you need to install the basic dependencies to run the project on your system:

 `pip install -r requirements.txt`